chasdev/config-files/Mac_setup_for_development.md

 $ brew uninstall vim; rvm system; brew install vim
 ```

-##Configure the shell, tmux, and vim
+##Configure the zsh and bash shells, tmux, and vim

+####Shell
-Configure iterm to use [Solarized](http://ethanschoonover.com/solarized).
+Configure iTerm to use [Solarized](http://ethanschoonover.com/solarized).
 Download Solarized (e.g., under ~/devtools/), unzip, and then in iTerm 'Preferences' select 'Profiles' and the 'Colors' tab, click the 'Load Presets' button, and 'import' the 'solarized/iterm2-colors-solarized/Solarized Dark.itermcolors', then make sure it is selected in iTerm.

 The next step is to configure the shell, tmux, and vim.
 You should use whatever configuration settings you prefer.
 I keep my configuration files in GitHub and so the following is specific to my setup.
 Others are welcome to use my configuration files (fork or borrow parts).